AdobeDocs/adobeio-events/support/faq.md

 While your webhook is marked Disabled, Adobe will continue to log events a Journal, you can retrieve all of your events for the past 7 days using [Journaling](../intro/journaling_intro.md).

-#### Does every Adobe I/O Events webhook http requests come with a signature?
+#### Does every Adobe I/O Events webhook HTTP requests come with a signature?

-Yes, to allow your webhook to reject forged requests, Adobe I/O Events adds a  [`x-adobe-signature`](../intro/webhooks_intro.md#authenticating-events) header to every single Http request it does to your webhook URL (even the first `challenge` GET request)
+Yes, to allow your webhook to reject forged requests, Adobe I/O Events adds a  [`x-adobe-signature`](../intro/webhooks_intro.md#authenticating-events) header to every single HTTP request it does to your webhook URL (even the first `challenge` GET request)

 #### Do Adobe I/O Events notifications come from a range of static IPs?